isabella232/Bitcamp-React/README.md

 **Homework**

 - Students will be given a few broken components to debug
-- Asked to create a component composed of a header, main, and footer component

 ### **Week 2**

 Introduce students to props and the useState Hook.

-**Objective: These two aspects of React are best learned together and are the most vital in creating a React app.**
+**Objective: These two aspects of React are best learned together and are the most vital in creating a React app.
+We will also go over basic programming concepts in React such as a child component updating its parent's state or its sibling's props.**

 - Learn what props are and how they are used to pass information between components
 - Briefly talk about Hooks before going into useState and why state makes React so dynamic
+- Go over passing information to a parent or sibling component

 **Homework**

-- Have a component update its parent's state
-- Have a component update its siblings props
+- Have students complete the Video Player assignment

 ### **Week 3**

 Provide a more in-depth explanation of Hooks.
-Introduce and elaborate on useEffect and useRef.
+Introduce and elaborate on useEffect, useContext, and useRef.

-**Objective: Both useEffect and useRef are Hooks that are required in the Todo list and carousel and are commonly used Hooks.
+**Objective: All of useEffect, useContext, and useRef are Hooks that are required in the Todo list and Snippet Generator and are commonly used Hooks.
 Here it is important to show useEffect's verbose class equivalent to understand why React Developers are moving toward Hooks.
 Students should also understand that you can create your own Hooks and use others the community has created.**

-- Explain useEffect and its class equivalent along with useRef
+- Explain useEffect and its class equivalents
-- Show how to create your own Hooks
+- Explain useContext and useRef
-- Start the Todo list but leave parts of it for the students to complete
+- Create a Todo list

 Homework

-- Complete the Todo list
+- Complete an Expense calculator with given starter code

 ### **Week 4**